Pope expresses 'shame' at scale of clergy abuse in France

 The pope spoke during his regular audience at the Vatican about a report released Tuesday that estimated some 330,000 French children were abused by clergy and other church authority figures dating back to 1950.

 “There is, unfortunately, a considerable number.
 I would like to express to the victims my sadness and pain for the trauma that they suffered,’’ Francis said.
-“It is also my shame, our shame, my shame, for the incapacity of the church for too long to put them at the center of its concerns.”
+“It is also my shame, our shame … for the incapacity of the church for too long to put them at the center of its concerns.”

 He called on all bishops and religious superiors to take all actions necessary “so similar dramas are not repeated.”